Animadversio/Animadversio.github.io/_tech_note/Using-PsiTurk-MTurk.md

+---
+layout: post
+title: MTurk 101
+author: Binxu Wang
+date: Nov.
+21st, 2020
+comments: true
+categories: [coding]
+tags: [tech note, neuroscience, psychology, behavior, network]
+---

 ## MTurk

-MTurk is a online way to recruit subjects and perform tasks.
+MTurk is a online way to recruit subjects and perform tasks, widely used in psychology and machine learning to collect human perception and behavior data.

-Some terminology
+Some terminology:

 * HIT: Basically the task
 * Requester: the experimenter